 - The subsidy trap is not the welfare trap, it is instead very generally a trap created as government funds assistance.
 As government funds assistance it can create an economic bubble (ex. housing bubble, student loan bubble, current healthcare bubble, etc) in the related market.
 That bubble then requires more funding over time, which then must either result in less assistance offered or greater taxation and/or debt.

-- The wealth trap is very generally a “trap” in which the wealthy remain wealthy due to the way capital compounds as avenues for influencing policy, exploiting labor and capital, and exploiting tax loopholes open up.
-A capital loss is never a burden, dealing with increased income in a year is a matter of shuffling around money, assistance almost never creates a trap (reliance on tax provisions like cuts and government subsidies for businesses are real issues), etc. This “trap” affects the wealthy.
+- The wealth trap is very generally a “trap” in which the wealthy remain wealthy due to the way capital compounds as avenues for influencing policy, exploiting labor and capital, and exploiting tax loopholes open up as wealth compounds.
+A capital loss is never a burden, dealing with increased income in a year is a matter of shuffling around money, assistance almost never creates a trap (reliance on tax provisions like cuts and government subsidies for businesses are real issues), etc. This “trap” impacts the wealthy.

 These Traps and the Income and Wealth Gaps

 These traps, when paired with the growing income gap and the much more significant growing wealth gap, help to exacerbate the wealth gap over time keeping the poor poor, the middle class middle class, and the rich rich and all classes increasingly separated (which is a recipe for discord).

 In words, these traps inhibit class mobility (to the benefit of the wealthy, but to the detriment of the poor and middle class) and that in turn impact wealth inequality, which has a deteriorating effect on society.
 To make matters worse this whole system compounds itself over time, resulting in each part of the problem becoming more problematic.

 The ironic part of course is, taxation on the middle class largely funds the assistance programs, meaning the lower and middle class end up being each other’s grave digger of sorts.